 (1) Applications for hire of facilities are to be made by telephone or e-mail to the Room Hire Co-ordinator, Prof. Ian Cooke, at 0114 262 0718 or i.d.cooke@sheffield.ac.uk

-(2) Arrangements are made by e-mail each quarter for regular bookings (Jan-March, April–June, July-Sept, Oct-Dec, all inclusive), A template for bookings for the next 3 months for rooms, days and times will be sent about 2 weeks before the end of the quarter and is to be returned before the end of the quarter so that arrangements can be co-ordinated and the heating, if appropriate, can be set.
+(2) Arrangements are made by e-mail each quarter for regular bookings (Jan-March, April–June, July-Sept, Oct-Dec, all inclusive).
+A template for bookings for the next 3 months for rooms, days and times will be sent about 2 weeks before the end of the quarter and is to be returned before the end of the quarter so that arrangements can be co-ordinated and the heating, if appropriate, can be set.
 About two weeks after the start of the quarter, an account will be sent electronically to regular users for the preceding quarter, thus paying a quarter in arrears.
 Payment can be made by cheque to the Room Hire Co-ordinator at the address on the account and made out to “St Andrew’s United Reformed Church”.
 Alternative arrangements can be made for internet transfer upon request by regular users.

 (3) For single event use, the fee will be determined at the time the arrangement is made and can be paid by cheque or cash at the time the key is collected, usually during the week before the event at a mutually convenient time.
 On that occasion the opportunity will be taken to familiarise the user with safety features, the fire alarm system, the security system and any cooking/refreshment facilities required.
 A receipt in acknowledgement can be issued electronically if requested.
 At the conclusion of the event, for single event users, after locking the door, the key/s must be returned by putting them into the locked letterbox in the door through which access to the building has been gained.